-Under no circumstances does Concorde Career Institute grant academic credit for life experience.
+Under no circumstances does Concorde Career College grant academic credit for life experience.
+Granting of credit for previous training shall not impact the refund policy.
 This section does not apply to students withdrawn from the same Concorde campus regardless of withdrawal date.